waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Received MIRACLE SEED from a trainer on Route 32.
 - **FIREBREATHER WALT on Route 35:** Said "I'm practicing my fire breathing." despite appearing as a FISHER sprite.
 Likely a Fire-type trainer.
 - A POKEFAN_M in the Game Corner lost his COIN CASE in the UNDERGROUND.
 This is likely required to play the games.
+- **Phone Calls:**
     - Youngster JOEY called, wanting a rematch.
 He's on Route 30.
     - Youngster JOEY called again, confirming he's on Route 30 for a rematch.
     - Youngster JOEY called a third time for a rematch on Route 30.
+    - Hiker ANTHONY called, mentioning that lots of timid DUNSPARCE can be found in DARK CAVE in areas without strong POKéMON.
+    - Hiker ANTHONY called again, confirming he's on Route 33 for a rematch.
+    - Youngster JOEY called for a rematch on Route 30.

 # Crafting
 - Kurt in Azalea Town can make special POKé BALLS from APRICORNS.
 I received a LURE BALL from him as an example.